 Depending on the temperature of the water, growth happens differently.
 This is also dependent on how much the boat sits still and how often it moves.
 A boat laying in a marina for months on end is the worst and its generally necessary to dive underneath and clean the hull frequently.
 In some places, the hull can be badly fouled in just a few days!
 Anti-fouling paint normally needs renewing every 1-2 years.
 This is not only an expensive job, but a real hard one too!
 The boat has to be lifted out of the water (expensive in itself) so the whole hull can be sanded down.
 It is then repainted with several coats before being launched again.

-On Destiny, we are using three different techniques to protect from fouling.
+On Destiny, we are using some different techniques to protect from fouling.

 - Coppercoat – environmentally friendly anti-fouling paint on the whole hull